 CHART PROCESS TIMELINE:

-JULY 14, 2021:The Governing Body is scheduled to vote at its meeting this evening on the contract for the consultant recommended by the evaluation committee to lead the CHART Process.
+JULY 14, 2021:The Governing Body approved the contract with Artful Life as the consultant recommended by the evaluation committee to lead the CHART Process.

 January 13, 2021: The Governing Body unanimously approved and co-sponsored the Substitute CHART Resolution.

 March 8, 2021: Following the standard procurement process, a Request for Proposals (RFP) was issued that outlined the scope of work for the contract to lead the CHART Process; the scope of work was based on the CHART Resolution.

 April 6, 2021: Proposals were due, setting in motion a scoring process by an evaluation committee operating under strict procurement code guidelines.
 The committee was composed of two City staff, one Arts Commission member and a former City Historian in a prior administration.

 April 28, 2021: The Governing Body approved the FY22 budget, which includes funding for the CHART Process.

 May 18, 2021: The final draft of the Evaluation Report, which formally recommended Artful Life, was submitted to the Purchasing Office.